-It’s very important that anyone who is in an eligible group get a booster, said Woodcock.
+It’s very important that anyone who is in an eligible group get a booster, Woodcock said.
 “We would expect that many folks will continue with the same regimen that they started with.”

-When you go to get a booster you may be asked some questions to determine your eligibility, but you won’t necessarily need to provide medical verification.
-“They’re taking people at their word that they fall into one of the categories,” said Marks.
+When you go to get a booster, you may be asked some questions to determine your eligibility, but you won’t necessarily need to provide medical verification.
+“They’re taking people at their word that they fall into one of the categories,” Marks said.

 When you should get a booster depends on the type of vaccine you received.

 If you are eligible to get a booster, you can get it at least six months after a Moderna or Pfizer vaccine.
 As mentioned, the CDC advisory panel recommended that adults 49 and younger "may" get a booster, not that they "should," in this group.